 DevOps is a collection of best practices for the software development process to shorten the development life cycle such as continuous integration, delivery and deployment.

-Encapsulation is a mechanism of restricting direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.
+Encapsulation is way to restrict direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

-Endpoint security refers to an organization's overall approach to managing the security of network endpoint devices that remotely access the IT infrastructure.
+Endpoint security is an organizations’ strategy and approach to maintaining the security of network endpoints and external devices that are directly connected to the IT infrastructure.

 There are several challenges and considerations related to security that apply in a special way to enterprises, which are typically defined as organizations with at least one thousand employees.